Michael Eriksson

 Side-note:

 And under no circumstances do I support the current trend of abusing “conversation” as a catch-all term in lieu of “discussion”, “debate”, “argument”, “controversy”, and similar.
-(Consider absurd claims like that a reader on the Internet should “Join the conversation!” around some piece of writing, that there would be a “national conversation” about some controversial political topic, whatnot.)
+(Consider absurd claims like that a reader on the Internet should “Join the conversation!” around some piece of writing, that there would be a “national conversation” on some controversial political topic, whatnot.)

 Open vs. closed questions